mhatzis/ESP32-PoolMaster/README.md

   - PoolMaster, running every 500ms, which mainly supervises the overall timing of the system;
   - AnalogPoll, running every 125ms, to acquire analog measurements of pH, ORP and Pressure with an ADS115 sensor on an I2C bus;
   - GetTemp, running every 1000ms, to acquire water and air temperatures with DS18B20 sensors on two 1Wire busses;
-  - ORPRegulation, running every 1000ms, to manage Chlorine pump;
+  - ORPRegulation, running every 1000ms, to manage chlorinator;
   - pHRegulation, running every 1000ms, to manage Acid/Soda pump;
-  - ProcessCommand, running every 500ms, to process commands received on /Home/Pool6/API MQTT Topic;
+  - ProcessCommand, running every 500ms, to process commands received on /Home/Pool/API MQTT Topic;
   - SettingsPublish, running when notified only (e.g with external command), to publish settings on the MQTT topic;
   - MeasuresPublish, running every 30s and when notified, to publish actual measures and status;
-  - StatusLights, running every 3000ms, to display a row of 8 status LEDs on the mother board, through a PCF8574A on the I2C bus.

   </p><br /><br />